Pennsylvania Environmental Lawyer explains risks associated with methane migration

 Our attorneys at O'Malley & Langan Law Offices are well aware of the environmental problems associated with fracking and methane migration.
 That's because our experienced Pennsylvania fracking attorneys have successfully handled numerous cases and attorney Todd J. O'Malley serves as one of co-chairs of the Gas Drilling/Fracking Litigation Group.

 The legal team at O'Malley & Langan has extensive experience successfully handling cases involving oil and gas development, water contamination, nuisance, and lease cases to verdict.
-O'Malley & Langan paralegal Melissa A. Theis is certified by the EPA in Watershed Management and completed a number of industry courses on hydraulic fracturing and basic completion design practices.
-Attorney Todd J. O'Malley and Melissa have been invited to speak throughout the country about this topic.
-Theis is involved in the Gas Drilling/Fracking Litigation Group and the National Association of Royalty Owners.
+Attorney Todd J. O'Malley has been invited to speak throughout the country about this topic.

-With offices in Towanda, Scranton, Pittston and Hazelton, O'Malley & Langan Law Offices handle cases throughout Pennsylvania, including the counties of Lackawanna, Luzerne, Bradford, Schuylkill, Lehigh, Monroe, Wyoming and Wayne.
+With offices in Towanda, Scranton, and Pittston, O'Malley & Langan Law Offices handle cases throughout Pennsylvania, including the counties of Lackawanna, Luzerne, Bradford, Schuylkill, Lehigh, Monroe, Wyoming and Wayne.